NexiusTailer/Nex-AC/README.md

 #### AntiCheatGetSpeed(playerid, &Float:speed)

-> Use to get the player's speed
+> Use to get a player's speed
 > * `playerid` - The ID of the player
 > * `&Float:speed` - Variable for storage the speed, passed by reference

 #### AntiCheatGetVehicleVelocity(vehicleid, &Float:x, &Float:y, &Float:z)

-> Use to get the vehicle speed
+> Use to get a vehicle speed
 > * `vehicleid` - The ID of the vehicle
 > * `&Float:x` - The variable for storage the x speed, passed by reference
 > * `&Float:y` - The variable for storage the y speed, passed by reference